RedPointGlobal/redpoint-rpi/README.md

     persistentVolumeClaim: rpifileoutputdir

 ```
+### RPI v6 Upgrade Assistant
+If you are upgrading from a lower version of RPI, use the Redpoint Interaction Upgrade Helper prior to upgrade to check availability of plugins in the v7 version.
+This executable is available at DeploymentFiles\Utilities.
+When run in a command line Window, the Helper requests that a v6 Pulse database connection string be entered.
+Assuming that it is able to connect, it checks for v7 compatibility of all plugins currently in use.
+If one or more incompatible plugins is found, their details are displayed, and the option to output the same to a file is provided.

+The resultant file contains details of the plugins in question, along with a series of v7 environment variables, which can serve as a starting point for the new v7 cluster.
+An example is provided below:

 ### RPI Documentation
 To explore in-depth documentation and stay updated with the latest release notes for RPI, be sure to visit our support site by clicking the link below